amirpandi/METIS/Examples/README.md

 ## Examples
-This folder contain example usage of METIS as well as other scripts that has been used in the associated article.
+This folder contains METIS applications as well as other scripts used in the associated paper.

 ## Folders Description:
 ### Cell_Free_System:
-* Data: Data of 10 Days of Optimization.
+* Data: Data for 10 Days of active learning optimization (Fig. 1e).
-* Code Description: This Folder use old version of METIS algorithms and codes.
+* Code Description: This folder uses old version of METIS algorithms and codes.
+The adapted METIS notebook for lysate cell-free systems is also available under Code_METIS.

 ### Cell_Free_System_Simulation:
-* Data: Data of the simulation on Borkowski et al. (2020) data.
+* Data: Data for the simulation on Borkowski et al. (2020) data (Fig. 1b).
-* Code Description: This Folder use old version of METIS algorithms and codes.
+* Code Description: This folder uses an old version of METIS algorithms and codes.

 ### Enzyme_Engineering:
-* Data: Data of 4 Days of Optimization in the first round and 2 round of "20 Most Informative" round.
+* Data: Data for 800 enzyme mutants from Nattermann et al (2021) (Supplementary Fig. 19).
-* Codes: Optimization and Simulation Codes
+* Codes: METIS optimization and simulation notebooks.

-### LacI:
+### LacI (Gene Circuit):
-* Data: Data of 10 Days of Optimization in the first round and 2 round of "20 Most Informative" round.
+* Data: Data for 10 Days of active learning optimization (Fig. 3c) and 2 rounds of "20 Most Informative" experiments (Fig. 3k).
-* Codes: First round and "20 Most Informative" round Codes
+* Codes: METIS optimization notebook.

-### PURE:
+### PURE (Cell-Free System:
-* Data: Data of 10 Days of simulation.
+* Data: Data for 10 Days of simulation (Supplementary Fig. 19).
+* Codes: METIS prediction notebook.
+*

-### TTU (Transcription Translation Unit):
+### TTU (Transcription & Translation Unit):
-* Data: Data of 4 Days of Optimization in the first round and 2 round of "20 Most Informative" round.
+* Data: Data for 4 Days of active learning optimization (Fig. 4c) and 2 rounds of "20 Most Informative" experiments (Fig. 4e).
+* Codes: METIS optimization notebook.

 ### CETCH
-* Data:
+* Data: Data for 5 Days of "yield" active learning optimization (Fig. 5c) and 5 Days of "efficiency" active learning optimization (Fig. 5e).
+* * Codes: METIS optimization notebook.